WeiYu1991/WeiYu1991/README.md

 ## Hi there 👋

+In chinese, as the saying goes, Teacher is a diligent gardener.
+Currently, I'm a gardener working on Shenzhen Longgang NO.2 Vocational School I often tell my students:
+Have responsibilities,
+Have dreams and hope,
+Fight for ourselves,
+Fight for families,
+Fight for friends,
+Enjoy now,
+Imagine the future.

 <!--
 **WeiYu1991/WeiYu1991** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.